Benefits of Nature for Kids

 Learn how playing outdoors in nature can benefit your children intellectually, socially, emotionally, and physically, and discover activities for fostering their development.

 Most of us spent ample time in nature as children, climbing trees, exploring rocks and bugs, or even just playing games outdoors with friends.
 Little did we know that these fun activities were actually building our brains, bodies, and characters for later life.
 Today, ample research has shown that nature exposure has numerous long-term benefits.

 What Are the Benefits of Playing in a Natural Environment?

-By being outside and surrounded by nature, children experience an ever-changing and free-flowing environment that stimulates all the senses.
-Outdoor play fosters children's intellectual, emotional, social and physical development.
+Outdoor play fosters children’s intellectual, emotional, social and physical development.
+And by being outside and surrounded by nature, children experience an ever-changing and free-flowing environment that stimulates all the senses.

 The natural world is a giant, open-ended learning laboratory.
 Children are innate scientists and love to experience the sights, scents, sounds, and textures of the outdoors.
 Nature provides countless opportunities for discovery, creativity, problem-solving, and STEM education.

 Interacting with natural environments allows children to learn by doing and experiment with ideas.
 In nature, children think, question, and make hypotheses — thereby developing inquisitive minds.
 Whether they’re judging the distance between two rocks before jumping or considering where insects go in the winter, children are constantly thinking when they’re in nature.
 These experiences offer real, authentic learning like nothing else can.
 As children take risks, try and fail, and try again, they gain resilience and confidence.

 Here are some brain building nature activities for children: